-- The applicant considers that Order No 20/MTSS/87 applies only to the limits on the remuneration of teaching staff, and not the remuneration of recruiters, and that it does not therefore justify the reasonableness of a cost of only PTE 6 000 per hour for a recruiter.
-The applicant also claims that there is nothing to explain why one hour was enough for the preselection and selection of a candidate.
-Accordingly, it declares that it does not understand in what way the costs charged are 'excessive' and 'unreasonable'. - The Court finds that Order No 20/MTSS/87 fixes maximum limits for the remuneration of teaching staff in respect of vocational training operations financed by the ESF and that the applicant is presumed to be aware of the Portuguese legislation on that type of operation (Partex v Commission, paragraphs 85 and 86).
+The Court finds that Order No 20/MTSS/87 fixes maximum limits for the 65 remuneration of teaching staff in respect of vocational training operations financed by the ESF and that the applicant is presumed to be aware of the Portuguese legislation on that type of operation (Partex v Commission, paragraphs 85 and 86).
 The concept of vocational training must be interpreted as meaning that it incorporates all the activities necessary to complete the vocational training, including preparatory activities such as the preselection and selection of candidates for the vocational training operations.
-In the present case, the Commission chose the hourly rate of remuneration of PTE 6 000, which corresponds to that of a trainer with a degree.
-The Court finds that it did not commit a manifest error of assessment in considering that criterion reasonable and appropriate, taking account of the subject-matter of the courses to be given, which did not warrant a rate of remuneration corresponding to a higher level of qualification since they related to electronic publishing techniques, computerbased secretarial skills, database systems analysis and programming, tapestry, bakery, sales techniques and office systems. - The Court also finds that, in considering that one hour was a reasonable time for examining an application, the Commission did not exceed the discretion which it enjoyed in the present case.
+In the present case, the Commission chose the hourly rate of remuneration of PTE 5 000 which corresponds to that of a trainer with recognised professional experience.
+The Court finds that it did not commit a manifest error of assessment in considering that criterion reasonable and appropriate, taking account of the subject-matter and content of the courses to be given, which related to administrative techniques of office systems, sales techniques, computer-based taxation and computer-based business management, and indeed required a person with recognised experience.

+66 The Court also finds that, in considering that one hour was a reasonable time for examining an application, the Commission did not exceed the discretion which it enjoyed in the present case.

-ASSOCIACÃO COMERCIAL DE AVEIRO V COMMISSION 61 Furthermore, the Court considers that the Commission cannot be criticised for having taken the view that a selection rate of 40% of the preselected candidates was reasonable.
-The Commission proceeds on the assumption that the applicant preselected 623 candidates and then selected 249 of them, that is 40%.
-In the final payment claim the applicant states that it preselected 573 candidates.
-Thus if the Commission had applied the figure of PTE 6 000 to 573, and not 623, preselected candidates, the result would have been PTE 3 438 000, a figure which is lower than the sum of PTE 3 738 000 recognised as eligible by the Commission.
-62 It follows from the foregoing that, first, the statement of reasons contained in the DAFSE report and the draft decision, to which the contested decision refers, read in the light of the relevant provisions of national and Community law, shows the reasons for which the ESF assistance was reduced and complies with the requirements of Article 253 EC and, second, the Commission did not commit a manifest error of assessment in reducing the ESF assistance.
-63 Accordingly, the applicant's pleas alleging breach of the obligation to state reasons and erroneous assessment of the facts must be rejected.
-Subheading 14.2.5, reproduction of documents Examination by the Commission 64 In the final payment claim the applicant charged PTE 1 492 500 under subheading 14.2.5, reproduction of documents.
+67 It follows from the foregoing that, first, the statement of reasons contained in the DAFSE report and the draft decision, to which the contested decision refers, read in the light of the relevant provisions of national and Community law, shows the reasons for which the ESF assistance was reduced and complies with the requirements of Article 253 EC and, second, the Commission did not commit a manifest error of assessment in reducing the ESF assistance.

+68 Accordingly, the applicant's pleas alleging breach of the obligation to state reasons and erroneous assessment of the facts must be rejected.

+Subheading 14.2.5, reproduction of documents

-The Commission reduced the eligible amount to PTE 52 500 for the reasons set out in the draft decision in these terms:
+- 69 In the final payment claim the applicant charged PTE 1 184 000 under subheading 14.2.5, reproduction of documents. - 70 The Commission reduced the eligible amount to PTE 30 000 for the reasons set out in the draft decision in these terms:

 'As regards the reproduction of documents, the amount charged was rectified, taking account of the fact that the cost of all the books and manuals distributed was allowed in full.
-Given that there were seven courses in the operation and that the use of three reams of paper (1 500 sheets) per course and the amount of [PTE] five per photocopy are reasonable, since the ACA charged under subheading 14.3.14 - general administrative expenses - the purchase of paper and toner for the photocopier, the eligible amount becomes [PTE] 52 500 (7 courses × 1 500 sheets × [PTE] 5).'
+Given that there were four courses in the operation and that the use of three reams of paper (1 500 sheets) per course and the amount of [PTE] 5 per photocopy are reasonable, since the ACA charged under subheading 14.3.14 - general administrative expenses - the purchase of paper and toner for the photocopier, the eligible amount becomes [PTE] 30 000 (4 courses × 1 500 sheets × [PTE] 5).'